auth-it-center/ewp-interconnect/README.md

 To test the echo API after you publish your discovery manifest, go to the bottom of https://developers.erasmuswithoutpaper.eu/ and choose your host from the echo dropdown list.

+## Documentation
+The project documentaion can be found [here]( https://auth-it-center.github.io/ewp-interconnect/).

 ## Built With

 * [NodeJS](https://nodejs.org/en/) - Runtime Engine